Climate Transition Risks

 and Tropical Commodities

-Orbitas exists to assess and communicate the often overlooked financial risks tied to climate change responses – climate transition risks – in the tropical commodity sector.
+Orbitas exists to assess and communicate the often overlooked financial risks tied to climate change responses – climate transition risks – in the land economy.
 One reason for this is that tropical commodities are complex.
 Even the terms themselves can be confusing.

-To aid your understanding, we’ve developed the Orbitas Lexicon that defines the key terms we use in our work, which we hope will also prove useful to others as more actors focus on the financial risks in the tropical commodities sector linked to climate transitions.
+To aid your understanding, we’ve developed the Orbitas Lexicon that defines the key terms we use in our work, which we hope will also prove useful to others as more actors focus on the financial risks in the land economy linked to climate transitions.
 The Orbitas Lexicon defines the terms Orbitas uses, describes the actors involved, and provides background information on the tropical commodities we examine.

 Defining the Orbitas Approach